Damon Korb - Director|

 Practitioners.
 Makenzie was elected to the NAPNAP Developmental, Behavioral & Mental Health Special

-Interest Group Board in 2016 and continues to serve as Co-Chair.
+Interest Group Board in 2016 and currently serves as Chairperson.

 Throughout her graduate studies, Makenzie practiced as a behavioral therapist through Red House Behavior